mas-bandwidth/netcode/README.md

 **netcode.io** is a simple protocol for creating secure client/server connections over UDP.

-It’s designed for games like [agar.io](http://agar.io) that need to shunt players off from the main website to a number of dedicated server instances, each server having some maximum number of players.
+It’s designed for games like [agar.io](http://agar.io) that shunt players from the main website to a number of dedicated server instances, with each server having some maximum number of players.

 It has the following features: